-Exhaust emissions need not be measured during this operation.

-5.3.4.
-Soak and canister breakthrough for non-sealed tank system

-5.3.4.1.
-Second soak
+For OVC-HEV, preconditioning drive shall be performed under the charge-sustaining operating condition as defined in paragraph 3.3.6. of UN GTR No. 15.
+Upon the request of responsible authority, any other mode may be used.

+6.5.3.
+Soak

-Within five minutes of completing preconditioning, the vehicle shall be parked for a minimum of 12 hours and a maximum of 36 hours at 23 °C ±3 °C. The engine oil and coolant temperatures shall have reached a temperature within ±3 °C of the area before the canister breakthrough loading may begin.5.3.4.2.
-Canister breakthrough
+Within five minutes of completing preconditioning, the vehicle shall be parked for a minimum of 12 hours and a maximum of 36 hours at 23 °C ±3 °C.

+6.5.4.
+REESS charge

+For OVC-HEV, the REESS shall be fully charged during soaking according to the charging requirements described in paragraph 2.2.3. of appendix 4 to annex 8 to UN GTR No.15.

+6.5.5.
+Canister loading

-The canister aged according to the sequence described in paragraph 5.1. of this annex shall be loaded to breakthrough according to the procedure described in paragraph 5.1.4. of Annex 7 to Regulation No. 83-07
+The canister aged according to the sequence described in paragraph 5.1. of this annex shall be loaded to breakthrough according to the procedure described in paragraph 5.1.4. of annex 7 to Regulation No. 83-07.

-Within one hour after completing canister loading, the vehicle shall be placed on the chassis dynamometer.

-5.3.5.
-Soak and canister breakthrough for sealed tank system

-[Reserved]

-5.3.6.
+6.5.6.
 Dynamometer test

-The vehicle shall be driven over the cycles as described in paragraph 5.3.3. of this annex.
+The vehicle shall be driven over the cycles as described in paragraph 6.5.2. (a) or (b) of this annex.
+OVC-HEVs shall be operated in charge-depleting operating condition.
 The engine shall be subsequently shut off.
-Exhaust emissions may be sampled during this operation but the results shall not be used for the purpose of exhaust emission type approval.
+Exhaust emissions may be sampled during this operation and the results may be used for the purpose of exhaust emission and fuel consumption type approval if this operation meet the requirement described in annex 6 or annex 8 of UN GTR No.15.

-5.3.7.
+6.5.7.
 Hot soak evaporative emissions test

-After the dynamometer test, the hot soak evaporative emissions test shall be performed in accordance to paragraph 5.5. of Annex 7 to Regulation No. 83-07.
-The hot soak losses result shall be calculated according to paragraph 6. of Annex 7 to Regulation No. 83-07 and recorded as MHS.
+After the dynamometer test, the hot soak evaporative emissions test shall be performed in accordance to paragraph 5.5. of annex 7 to Regulation No. 83-07.
+The hot soak losses result shall be calculated according to paragraph 7.1. of this annex and recorded as MHS.

-5.3.8.
-Third soak
+6.5.8.
+Soak

 After the hot soak evaporative emissions test, the test vehicle shall be soaked for not less than 6 hours and not more than 36 hours between the end of the hot soak test and the start of the diurnal emission test.
-For at least 6 hours of this period the vehicle shall be soaked at 20 °C ±2 °C.
+For at least last 6 hours of this period the vehicle shall be soaked at 20 °C ±2 °C.

-5.3.9.
+6.5.9.
 Diurnal testing

-5.3.9.1.
-The test vehicle shall be exposed to two cycles of ambient temperature according to the profile specified for the diurnal emission test in Appendix 2 to Annex 7 to Regulation No. 83-07 with a maximum deviation of 2 °C at any time.
-The average temperature deviation from the profile, calculated using the absolute value of each measured deviation, shall not exceed 1 °C. Ambient temperature shall be measured at least every minute.
-Temperature cycling begins when time Tstart = 0, as specified in paragraph 5.3.9.6. of this annex.
+6.5.9.1.
+The test vehicle shall be exposed to two cycles of ambient temperature according to the profile specified for the diurnal emission test in appendix 2 to annex 7 to Regulation No. 83-07 with a maximum deviation of 2 °C at any time.
+The average temperature deviation from the profile, calculated using the absolute value of each measured deviation, shall not exceed 1 °C. Ambient temperature shall be measured and recorded at least every minute.
+Temperature cycling begins when time Tstart = 0, as specified in paragraph 6.5.9.6. of this annex.

-5.3.9.2.
+6.5.9.2.
 The enclosure shall be purged for several minutes immediately before the test until a stable background is obtained.
 The chamber mixing fan(s) shall also be switched on at this time.